StollerSystem/Dungeon_Darkly/README.md

 ## Known Bugs

 _There are no known bugs at this time; however, we have lots of visions for future work:_
+* Create a tutorial quest that allows teaches users how and when to use each command while they play a mini quest
+* Add more interactable environement features
+* Enable randomly generated items to appear in each room
+* Add more commands
+* Add puzzles, feats, and skills

 ## Support and contact details